bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 ``FactorRange``, for example, by changing the range or category padding.

-Next, call :func:`~bokeh.plotting.Figure.vbar` with the list of fruit names as the ``x`` coordinate and the bar height as the ``top`` coordinate.
+Next, call |vbar| with the list of fruit names as the ``x`` coordinate and the bar height as the ``top`` coordinate.
 You can also specify ``width`` or other optional properties.